Loss of Appetite in the Elderly: Causes and Treatment

 3.5.
 Other medical conditions

-Patients suffering from chronic liver disease, kidney failure, heart failure, hepatitis, HIV, hypothyroidism, or stroke as well as a number of cancer types are also reported to experience appetite loss.
-Dementia is also know to cause loss of appetite.
+Alzheimer's and other types of dementia are known to cause loss of appetite.
 A study showed that nearly half of Alzheimer’s disease patients suffer from loss of appetite even at mild stage of the disease.
-Their eating habits change further and affecting an increasing percentage of patients as Alzheimer’s progress.
-At late stage of Alzheimer’s, swallowing difficulty is common in addition to other eating disturbances.
+Their eating habits deteriorate as Alzheimer's progresses.
+At late stage of Alzheimer's, swallowing difficulty is common in addition to other eating disturbances.

 3.6.
 Medications